DIY Easter Craft Ideas

 Wine Cork Painting

-Directions: Take a piece of paper and cut it into an egg shape.
+- Directions: Have your child take a piece of paper and cut it into an egg shape.
 Add paint to the five sections of the Play Mat with water in the center.
 Have your child put a wine cork into each section and paint colorful polka dots onto their large Easter egg.
 Once it’s dry, punch a hole on the top of the egg and string yarn through it.
-Tie the yarn and proudly hang-up your holiday decoration!
+Tie the yarn and proudly hang-up your new holiday garland!

 Dawn Winkelmann (M.S, CCC-SLP) is ezpz’s Pediatric Speech-Language Pathologist and Feeding Specialist.
 She has 26 years of experience teaching parents and medical professionals how to start babies on solids safely and encourage toddlers to overcome picky eating.
 In addition, “Ms. Dawn” is the designer of our award-winning Tiny Cup & Tiny Spoon (for infants) and the Mini Cup + Straw Training System & Mini Utensils (for toddlers).